aptise/peter_sslers/README.md

 In the future this could all be done with Python's crypto library.
 However openssl is fast and this was primarily designed for dealing with linux environments. sorry.

-If someone wants to make a PR to make this fully python based... ok!
+If someone wants to make a PR to make this fully Python based... ok!

 ## Where does the various data come from?